 What are PCR inhibitors?

-Are PCR inhibitors impacting my results?
+Are PCR inhibitors affecting your data?

 How to remove PCR inhibitors